dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-12-30-the-freedom-of-value.md

 We consume untold amounts of data every day.
 Every second of every minute, bits and bytes are streaming through the series of tubes that we all know and love: *the internet*.
-We take it for granted, and most of us take the current monetization model - as well as all the ills that come along with it - for granted as well.
+We take it for granted, and most of us take the current monetization model—as well as all the ills that come along with it—for granted as well.
 We seldom stop and think about the strange world of bits and bytes.
 How wonderful it all is, but also how alien.
 How it already has transformed our lives, and how it will continue to transform our future.
 Where do the zeroes and ones come